 This function displays the revision of firmware currently installed in the panel.

-- 1. Press the ESC key to enter the Menu.
-Press NEXT until the DISPLAY REV? function is displayed. - 2.
-After a few seconds, the display returns to idle text.
+- 1. Press the [ESC] key to enter the Menu.
+Press [NEXT] until the DISPLAY REV ? function is displayed.

+- The current revision of firmware displays

+(9112 REV # # # #) for 5 seconds.

+- 3. The display returns to idle text.

 System Trouble Displays